 What happens when it stops being windy for months and months because of climate change?

-What's gonna happen then?
+What's going to happen then?

 The bottom line is they're not making any transition to anything in the near future, defined as the next decade to two decades.